Game Localization Costs (2026): How Much Does It Cost to Localize a Game?

 Step 2: The quotes

 Now it’s time to contact translation companies.
 You need to get a quote for each language on a per-word basis.
 For our example, let’s say you negotiate a rate of $0.17 per word and language.
+The total translation cost can be seen in the table below.

-| Word Count | Price Per Word | Languages | Total Cost |
+Word Count Price Per Word Languages Total Cost

 Keep in mind that this is a simplified example.
 Real-life pricing is more complex, and factors like those we discussed earlier will heavily impact the final price tag.
 And each language pair will have a different price per word.